Boeheim pours in 30, No. 11 seed Orange rout Aztecs 78-62

 The No. 11 seed Orange held sixth-seeded San Diego State without a field goal for nearly a quarter of the game, sweet-shooting Buddy Boeheim hit seven 3-pointers and finished with 30 points, and Syracuse cruised to a 78-62 victory inside Hinkle Fieldhouse and into the second round of the NCAA Tournament.

-Boeheim finished 7 of 10 from beyond the arc and 11 of 15 from the field, and Marek Dolezaj added 11 points, as Syracuse (17-9) advanced to play third-seeded West Virginia or No. 14 seed Morehead State for a spot in the Sweet 16.
+Boeheim finished 7 of 10 from beyond the arc and 11 of 15 from the field.
+Marek Dolezaj added 11 points as Syracuse (17-9) advanced to play third-seeded West Virginia, an 84-67 winner over No. 14 seed Morehead State, for a spot in the Sweet 16.

 “We want to keep going, keep building off this,” the younger Boeheim said.
 “We know there's still a long road ahead of us.
 It's a great feeling.
 We have a day tomorrow to get a practice in and we're right back Sunday.”